 The Frengle will likely inherit the flat face of the French Bulldog, just like the Puggle above, but again the symptoms are less likely to be as severe, which is great news.
 He will have a square face, but with the cheeky grin of the Beagle, so he will have all of the passersby adoring him from afar.
 It is likely that he will weigh 20 to 30 pounds, and he will measure 11 to 15 inches in height.

 And last but certainly not least, the Jackabee.
 This spunky little guy is the JCB of dogs, and with his Beagle parent’s nose there will be no stopping him if he catches a scent, so for this reason, you should never let him off leash.
 If you have a rodent issue in your garden, then the Jackabee will be the first to offer his pest control services.
 His short bursts of energy and curiosity make him a fun companion, but with the welcome balance of tranquility too.

 He will measure between 11 to 14 inches from paw to shoulder, and he will weigh between 10 and 20 pounds.
 He will be of proportionate muscular build, with a short and smooth coat that will take on the browns and whites of either parent.
 If he takes after his Jack Russell Terrier parent more, expect a highly energetic pup that’s extremely intelligent.

-The Beagle is an affectionate and merry family pet, whom everyone loves, so when you combine his personality with other much-loved dogs, the Beagle mixed pups were always bound for doggy greatness!
-The Beagle is a typical family pet, with a great balance of energy and calmness, so he should mellow out or enhance any other dog personality, and always in a good way!
+The Beagle is an affectionate and merry family pet, whom everyone loves.
+Combining his personality with other much-loved dogs, Beagle mixed pups are bound for doggy greatness.
+The Beagle is a typical family pet, with a great balance of energy and calmness, so he should mellow out or enhance any other dog personality, and always in a good way.
 Whatever Beagle mix you choose, be sure to keep an eye on his snack intake, and keep him on a leash at all times, and you will both live happily ever after.